k0d3K/Inception/README.md

 docker exec -it redis sh
 redis-cli -h redis ping
 ```
-You should see PONG if it’s working.
+You should see “PONG” if the Redis server is responding properly.

 ### FTP server

-You can can access the FTP server with:
+You can access the FTP server with:
 ```bash
 ftp localhost 21
 ```